Rich Communication Services: Encryption support

+Previously, E2EE was not a feature of RCS specified by GSMA, instead deferring to the individual clients to establish E2EE.
+In November 2020, Google announced that it would begin to roll out E2EE for one-on-one conversations on their Google Messages client – using RCS but not part of the GSMA's RCS specifications – beginning with the beta version of the app.
+Google stated it would work with any company on RCS E2EE compatibility.
+Google Messages added E2EE using the Signal Protocol as the default option for one-on-one RCS conversations starting in June 2021.
+In December 2022, E2EE was added to group chats in Google Messages for beta users and was made available to all users in August 2023.
+Additionally, Google Messages enabled RCS by default to encourage E2EE adoption.

+In July 2023, Google announced it was developing support for the Messaging Layer Security (MLS) E2EE standard in Google Messages to encourage interoperability of messaging platforms.
+In November 2023, Apple stated it will not support Google's E2EE extension over RCS, but would work with GSMA to create an RCS E2EE standard.
+In September 2024, the GSMA announced it was working on bringing E2EE to the standard.
+In December 2024, a GSMA spokesperson said the market would be updated with E2EE "in the coming months".
+In March 2025, Apple and Google announced they would support Universal Profile 3.0 with E2EE.
+A Google employee was credited as the author of the GSMA's RCS E2EE Specification Version 1.0 based on MLS, used in Universal Profile 3.0.
+In August 2025, tech reporter Aamir Siddiqui uncovered RCS MLS E2EE development activity in iOS 26 beta code.
+In February 2026, Apple announced testing of E2EE RCS, starting with Apple devices only, on the developer beta of iOS 26.4.
+In May 2026, Apple confirmed iOS 26.5 would support RCS E2EE in beta between iPhone and Android devices on supported carriers.

 Interconnection and hubs

 Mobile network carriers/operators typically have two ways to deploy RCS services: either basing it on their own IMS infrastructure, or use a third-party hosted service.
 Like SMS, RCS requires national and international interconnects to enable roaming.
 As with SMS, this will be accomplished with hubbing – where third-party providers complete agreements with individual operators to interwork their systems.
 Each subsequent operator that connects to a hub is therefore connected automatically to all other connected operators.
 This eliminates the need to each operator to connect to all the others to which they may need to send messages.
 RCS hubs are provided by stakeholders with a vested interest in increasing RCS use.
 These include traditional SMS hub providers (e.g. Sinch), and software and hardware vendors (e.g. Mavenir, ZTE, and most notably Google's Jibe Cloud platform).